 Squarespace vs. Wix

-Squarespace and Wix are quite similar DIY website builders.
-They both make it possible to set up, manage and customize various types of projects – both personal and business.
+Squarespace and Wix are among the top contenders in the DIY website creation space.
+They are quite similar at first sight as they both make it possible to set up, manage and customize various types of projects – both personal and business.
+They also have the same web design approach, intuitive editors (though, a bit different) and access to lots of integrated tools that help complete the task.

 Website building was once a complex and elusive task.
 However, with modern site-building platforms, it has turned into a relatively simple and quick process.
 Both Squarespace and Wix only assist in this, but in direct comparison, one prevails over the other.